 - Eligible Savings Plan female members can receive a well visit each year at no member cost.
 They may receive a routine annual exam or an exam performed in conjunction with the Pap test, but not both.
 If a woman receives both in the same year, only the first claim received will be covered.

-No-Pay Copay encourages members to be more engaged in their health – and saves them money.
-By completing certain activities in Rally each quarter, members can receive certain generic drugs the next quarter at no cost.
+No-Pay Copay rewards members for taking active steps in managing their health and it saves them money.
+By completing activities in Rally each quarter, members can receive certain generic drugs related to their condition the next quarter at no cost.
 Covered conditions include: